terramate-io/terramate/docs/execution-order.md

 ```

 You can also use **before** and **after** simultaneously on the same
 stack for more complex scenarios.
-Lets say now we add a third **stack-c**
+Lets add a third **stack-c** to our example.
-and the three stacks are defined as follows.
+The three stacks are defined as follows:

 **stack-a/terrastack.tsk.hcl**: